mlieberman85/supply-chain-examples/kubernetes/tekton-resources/demo/README.md

 * Generate your own keys, and replace the public keys in admission-control-verify-image.yaml for gcr.io and ttl.sh

-##TODO add moreinfo about replacing keys in various files in developer-patches
+##TODO add more info about replacing keys in various files in developer-patches

 ## Run build